dnsimple/dnsimple-support/content/articles/oauth-applications.md

 ---
+meta: Explains how to create a new OAuth application for access to the API version 2.
 title: OAuth Applications
 excerpt: Explains how to create a new OAuth application for access to the API version 2.
 categories: